victoreeckh/Renewable_Energy_notes/pages/Hydroelectricity.md

 			- Droughts
 				- e.g.: Folsom lake
 			- Build
-				- Concrete -> lot of CO2 emissions
+				- Concrete -> lot of CO2 emissions (curing of the concrete, exothermic reaction)
 			- Biodiversity decrease
 				- Loss of CO2 retainments by these declined biotopes
 			- International conflicts